Simply stated, the object is to put 5 shots through the same hole! While that has never been done, that is what a “group shooter” is trying to do.

 Factory and Custom, the Custom Class rifle is a NBRSA legal rifle as described in the rulebook and the Factory class is a class developed by our Club in order to get more shooters interested in competition and have the factory shooters compete with each other and is described below.
 Factory competition is shot at 100 yards.

-For 2012 matches we have opened up the factory rifle description in order to accommodate more competitors.
+Since 2012 matches we have opened up the factory rifle description in order to accommodate more competitors.

 (a) Stocks must not be over 2 1/4 inches wide and convex on all bottom surfaces of the stock and must be of a hunting style stock, not a Benchrest style stock.
 The stock can be synthetic material or wood.

-(b) No Re-barreling or setting back a barrel is allowed.
+(b) No re-barreling or setting back a barrel is allowed.

 (c) A factory barrel may be recrowned